Subspace-Guided Feature Reconstruction for Unsupervised Anomaly Localization: Abstract

 \section{Abstract}

-Unsupervised anomaly localization, which plays a critical role in industrial manufacturing, aims to identify anomalous regions that deviate from normal sample patterns.
+Unsupervised anomaly localization aims to identify anomalous regions that deviate from normal sample patterns.
 Most recent methods perform feature matching or reconstruction for the target sample with pre-trained deep neural networks.
 However, they still struggle to address challenging anomalies because the deep embeddings stored in the memory bank can be less powerful and informative.
-More specifically, prior methods often overly rely on the finite resources stored in the memory bank, which leads to low robustness to unseen targets.
+Specifically, prior methods often overly rely on the finite resources stored in the memory bank, which leads to low robustness to unseen targets.
 In this paper, we propose a novel subspace-guided feature reconstruction framework to pursue adaptive feature approximation for anomaly localization.
 It first learns to construct low-dimensional subspaces from the given nominal samples, and then learns to reconstruct the given deep target embedding by linearly combining the subspace basis vectors using the self-expressive model.
-Our core is that, despite the limited resources in the memory bank, the out-of-bank features can be alternatively ``mimicked'' under the self-expressive mechanism to adaptively model the target.
-Eventually, the poorly reconstructed feature dimensions indicate anomalies for localization.
-Moreover, we propose a sampling method that leverages the sparsity of subspaces and allows the feature reconstruction to depend only on a small resource subset, which contributes to less memory overhead.
-Extensive experiments on three industrial benchmark datasets demonstrate that our approach generally achieves state-of-the-art anomaly localization performance.
+Our core is that, despite the limited resources in the memory bank, the out-of-bank features can be alternatively ``mimicked'' to adaptively model the target.
+Moreover, we propose a sampling method that leverages the sparsity of subspaces and allows the feature reconstruction to depend only on a small resource subset, contributing to less memory overhead.
+Extensive experiments on three benchmark datasets demonstrate that our approach generally achieves state-of-the-art anomaly localization performance.